Job burnout: How to spot it and take action

 She adds that the WHO’s guideline changes highlight the need for human resources departments to look more deeply into establishing positive workplace environments.

 “I think this acknowledgement by the WHO gives job burnout some validity that this is a concern at work and warrants attention.
-Self-care is important and surging in popularity, even in the workplace,” she said.
+Self-care is important and surging in popularity, even in the workplace,” Ali told NBC News.

-“Establishing self-care can be easy to forget and even dangerous over time.
+“It's easy to forget about self-care.
+We may not notice it initially but over time the effect can be dramatic, even dangerous.
 Fortunately, as people weigh the costs and benefits of self-care more and more, they are finding that healthy mental practices can have a tremendous effect in and out of the workplace,” she added.